Buddhism in Myanmar: Vassa

 The three monsoon months from mid-July to mid-October is Vassa (ဝါတွင်း, /my/), a time when people are busy tilling their land and planting the rice paddies and bhikkhus remain in kyaungs.
 New robes are offered to bhikkhus at the beginning of Vassa, the end of which is marked by the Thadingyut Festival.

 After the harvest, robes are again offered at Kathina (/my/), usually held during October or November.
-Uposatha days are observed by keeping the Eight Precepts by laypersons during Thingyan and Vassa and by devout Buddhists all the year round.
+Uposatha days are observed by keeping the Eight Precepts by laypersons during Thingyan and Vassa and by devout Buddhists all year round.

 Parents and elders also receive obeisance from younger members of the family at the beginning as well as the end of Lent, after the tradition established by the Buddha himself.
 It was during Vassa that he ascended to the Tāvatiṃsa Heaven to preach a sermon, as an act of gratitude, to his mother, who had become a deva, and he was welcomed back to earth with a great festival of lights.
 Teachers receive the same obeisance, a tradition started by National Schools founded in defiance of the colonial administration and continued after independence by state schools.

 Wedding ceremonies – nothing to do with religion and not conducted by the Sangha – are not held during the three months of Vassa, a custom which has resulted in a spate of weddings after Thadingyut or Wa-kyut, awaited impatiently by couples wanting to tie the knot.